 A good book review is a trialogue between you, the author, and me.

 ALWAYS make a copy of your work BEFORE submitting it.
 If lessons are lost, it is far easier to resubmit a copy than to rewrite an entire assignment.
 All assignments must be completed in order to receive credit for the course.
 Unless given special permission by the instructor, submit only one lesson at a time.
 Under no circumstances may you submit all, or even most, lessons at one time.
-All work must be submitted to the Western Online office.
+All work must be submitted in Canvas.

 Time Considerations (a message from the Western Online office) - Organize your time so that you spread the work out over 10 to 12 weeks, just like a regular academic quarter.
 Treat your Self-paced course as the serious learning experience that it is.
 True learning takes time: time for reading, time for processing new information, time for reflection.
 When students get into trouble in a Self-paced course it is most often when they try to rush through a large part of the work at the end of the quarter or right before their own deadline.